 COMMISSIONER COMMENTS

-Ex-Officio Door tomorrow night debunk housing amendments, started in 2015 with Comp Plan adoption.
-There have been several meetings held on this and it is not something that is new and/or being snuck through.
-Not getting rid of single-family developments.
-Minor changes proposed for zoning.
-RFP process for main street events.
-Thanked the Local for the opportunity to attend Fire Ops.
+Ex-Officio Door reported City Council meets tomorrow to discuss the 2015 Comp Plan, for which the City proposes minor changes to zoning.
+There will be an RFP process for main street events.
+Door thanked the Local for the opportunity to attend Fire Ops.

-Commissioner Holm appreciated the awards program.
-It was really well done and went smoothly.
+Commissioner Holm appreciated the awards program, it was really well done and went smoothly.
 DC Stueve did a great job speaking.
-Also, appreciates all of the hard work by union and staff for lid lift.
+Holm also appreciated all of the hard work by union and staff for lid lift.

 Commissioner Stringfellow nothing at this time.